gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 AND month = 04
 ```

+> **What you should see:** Only April 2008 flight records — approximately 20,000 rows.
+Spark reads only the `year=2008/month=4/` partition folder and skips `year=2008/month=5/` entirely.

+> **What just happened?** This is **partition pruning** — because the data was written with `partitionBy("year","month")`, Spark maps the `WHERE year = 2008 AND month = 04` predicate directly to the folder path `year=2008/month=4/` and never opens the other partition.
+For large datasets this can reduce I/O by orders of magnitude.

 As an alternative to specifying SQL statement as a string, Data Frames provide a domain-specific language for structured data manipulation.
-These operations are also referred as “untyped transformations” in contrast to “typed transformations” come with strongly typed Scala/Java Datasets.
+These operations are also referred as "untyped transformations" in contrast to "typed transformations" come with strongly typed Scala/Java Datasets.

-In Python, it’s possible to access a DataFrame’s columns either by attribute (df.age) or by indexing (df['age']).
-While the former is convenient for interactive data exploration, users are highly encouraged to use the latter form, which is future proof and won’t break with column names that are also attributes on the DataFrame class.
+In Python, it's possible to access a DataFrame's columns either by attribute (df.age) or by indexing (df['age']).
+While the former is convenient for interactive data exploration, users are highly encouraged to use the latter form, which is future proof and won't break with column names that are also attributes on the DataFrame class.

 ```
 %pyspark